Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Introduction

 \section{Introduction}

 The journey from the Einstein-Podolski-Rosen paradox \cite{epr'35} to Bell theorem \cite{bell'64} via Bohmian mechanics \cite{bohm'52} is a fascinating story that contributed towards our present outlook of a physical theory.
-It asserts that a satisfactory description of nature cannot assume both the assumptions of locality and realism simultaneously, which have recently been supported experimentally by loophole-free Bell test \cite{shalm, hensen, rosen}.
-Apart from the foundational significance, Bell-Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{chsh'69} enables the ground for the device-independent certification of randomness \cite{dirand'10}, secure key distribution \cite{bhk'05, qkd'07, ekert'91}, entanglement \cite{qent'09} etc.
+It asserts that a satisfactory description of nature cannot assume both the assumptions of locality and reality simultaneously.
+Jointly these two assumptions, known as local-realism has recently been refuted experimentally by loophole-free Bell test \cite{shalm, hensen, rosen}.
+Apart from the foundational significance, Bell-Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{chsh'69} enables the device-independent certification of randomness \cite{dirand'10}, secure key distribution \cite{bhk'05, qkd'07, ekert'91}, detection of entanglement \cite{qent'09} etc.